Apraxed/Roblox-Modules-Master/README.md

 ----

-As I release this I want to give some special thanks to the people who have helped me the most during my journey into becoming a ROBLOX Game Developer.
+As I release this I want to give some special thanks to the people who have helped me the most during my journey into becoming a ROBLOX "Game Developer".
 - [Illunious](https://www.roblox.com/users/868314729/profile) -- For first getting me into Development and supplying the base of two of my old scripts
 - [SneakySecretAgent](https://www.roblox.com/users/20428519/profile) -- For helping me and being a mentor as I made my first few scripts
 - [Proscled](https://www.roblox.com/users/199383691/profile) -- For helping me improve and fine tune my scripts